Akiva-Notkin/valorant_search_website/README.md

 #### Normal Query
 `/normal` endpoint

-The 'normal' query takes a [Search JSON Object](#SEARCH JSON OBJECT) and returns all VODs that match the query.
+The 'normal' query takes a [Search JSON Object](https://github.com/Akiva-Notkin/valorant_search_website#agent-state-json-object) and returns all VODs that match the query.
 The return formal

 #### Versus Query
 `/versus` endpoint

-The 'versus' query takes two Search JSON Objects, Team 1 and Team 2, and returns all VODs where both teams are present.
+The 'versus' query takes two [Search JSON Object](https://github.com/Akiva-Notkin/valorant_search_website#agent-state-json-object), Team 1 and Team 2, and returns all VODs where both teams are present.
 It also shows the round win counts for each of the two teams in rounds they played each other.
 This query is a bit more experimental.